aerial shot of a town and lake needing protection from environmental issues

 6. Loss of Biodiversity

 Biodiversity — or the variety of life in the world or a particular ecosystem — is declining.
 The levels of biodiversity across the board have significantly lowered to a dangerous amount.
-According to the World Wildlife Federation, biodiversity has declined 30% since 1970.
+According to the World Wildlife Federation, biodiversity has declined 73% in observed populations since 1970.
 Biodiversity is in critical condition due to various threats including urban sprawl, deforestation and climate change.
+As you can discern, many of the top environmental concerns relate to each other.

 5. Water Scarcity & Water Pollution

-A major issue happening now is water scarcity.
+A major issue happening now is water scarcity, which means communities lack access to water or water treatment technologies.
 There is a difference between water and fresh, clean water.
 Saltwater, freshwater, groundwater and surface water are the essential sources of water.
-There are two ways water can be scarce: the lack of water and the lack of drinkable water.
+There are two ways water can be scarce — the lack of water and the lack of drinkable water.

 We often take the water coming out of the tap for granted — we turn the handle and water flows — but that’s not the case in many places around the world.
 Cape Town, South Africa, was nearly the first city to run out of water.
 A drought period lasting form 2015 to 2018 nearly depleted Cape Town of all its drinkable water, marking this time as their worst drought it recorded history.
 Thankfully, water recycling and city management were able to replenish the Theewaterskloof dam back up to 100%.

 Potable water can become contaminated with things such as airborne diseases, toxins, and hazardous chemicals.
-An estimated 780 million people have no access to clean water at all.
+An estimated two billion people have minimal to no access to clean water at all.
 This isn’t just a problem in undeveloped countries though.

 4. Pollution